hal2814/egalitarian-forum-example/README.md

 <img src="public/egalscreen.png">

 ### Description
-The purpose of this application is to simulate a forum environment to test, demonstrate, and help develop the Egalitarian gem.
+The purpose of this application is to simulate a forum environment to test, demonstrate, and help develop the Egalitarian gem which can be found <a href="https://github.com/hal2814/egalitarian">here</a>.

 This application will seed users, posts, comments, and votes for posts.
 You can navigate to a user page to see which posts they have made. the goal of Egalitarian is to add a rating to the user page and apply it to the acts_as_votable gem's votes for weight adjustment.
 Forums have been left out for the moment to simplify the development process.